 Employment-related child protection

 The ACT has introduced a reportable conduct scheme to oversee how organisations prevent and respond to allegations of child abuse and misconduct.
-The scheme will commence on 1 July 2017.
+The scheme commenced on 1 July 2017.

 Certain employers who work with children are covered by the scheme and will need to report to the ACT Ombudsman.
 Broadly, ‘reportable conduct’ covers allegations or convictions of child abuse or misconduct toward children.

 The reportable conduct scheme does not interfere with reporting obligations to ACT Policing or Child and Youth Protection Services (CYPS).
 If employers suspect criminal conduct has occurred, they should report to police in the first instance.

 Definitions under the ACT Reportable Conduct Scheme

 - sexual offences and convictions where a child is a victim or is present